Frequently Asked Questions

 How do I submit a request for product donation?

 Due to our focus on alleviating hunger, we have made a corporate commitment to focus our charitable initiatives on contributing to the issue of hunger through our partnerships with local food banks and through our Help Hunger Disappear program.
 While we wish we could facilitate every request, Campbell Canada partners with Food Banks Canada and Daily Bread Food Bank to help us distribute our food to Canadians in need across the country.
 We suggest reaching out to these organizations to join their network.
 You can find a food bank near you through Food Banks Canada locator at https://www.foodbankscanada.ca/utility-pages/find-a-food-bank.aspx

 Why did Campbell decide to close its Toronto plant?

-Campbell Canada has announced plans to discontinue manufacturing its Canadian soups and broths at its Toronto manufacturing facility due to declines in demand for canned soup across North America.
-Canadian soup and broth production will be consolidated into the company’s existing U.S. manufacturing network.
+Campbell Canada discontinued manufacturing its Canadian soups and broths at its Toronto manufacturing facility due to declines in demand for canned soup across North America.
+Canadian soup and broth production has been consolidated into the company’s existing U.S. manufacturing network.

 Is Campbell staying in Canada?